Sushant98K/Number-Analyzer-PythonProject-OOP/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or new features, please feel free to:
+If you have suggestions for improvements or new features, please feel free to submit a pull request or open an issue.

+- **Fork the repository.**

+-Create a new branch for your feature/bug fix:

+    ```bash
+    git checkout -b feature-name
+    ```
+-Commit your changes:

+    ```bash
+    git commit -m "Description of changes"
+    ```
+-Push to your branch:

+    ```bash
+    git push origin feature-name
+    ```
-- Submit a pull request.
+-Open a pull request.
-- Open an issue with detailed feedback.

 ---

 Happy Coding! 🎉